Misha B: Early life

 Misha B was born Misha Amber Bryan on 10 February 1992, to Florence Bryan and an unknown father.
 She is of Jamaican heritage.
-From three months old Misha B and her elder sister (Monique) were raised by their maternal aunt Lily.
+From three months old Misha B and her sister were raised by their maternal aunt Lily.
 Misha B spoke of her upbringing, "I will always look upon Lily as my mum, I've never had that relationship with my birth mum... we don't know each other.
 But I respect the fact she carried me for all those months, but when it comes to my mum Lil...she's a great role model in everything she does."

-Misha B was raised in the Longsight, Hulme and Moss Side districts of Greater Manchester.
+Misha B grew up in the Longsight, Hulme and Moss Side districts of Greater Manchester.
 As a teenager Misha B attended Trinity C.E.
 High School in Hulme, where she played football for the Manchester United under-16s.
 She started by writing poetry, moved on to rapping and then progressed to singing.
-Misha B began to take her vocals abilities more seriously aged fourteen - describing music as her only outlet and that singing assisted her self-understanding.
+Misha B began to take her vocals abilities more seriously aged fourteen - describing music as her only outlet and saying that singing assisted her self-understanding.

-Aged 18, in 2010 she joined a Vocal Artist course at the Manchester Music Base, at Trafford College in Manchester.
+Aged 18, in 2010 she joined a vocal artist course at the Manchester Music Base, at Trafford College in Manchester.
 There, she was coached by Leanne Brown, who as part of Sweet Female Attitude, had a hit in 2000 with "Flowers".
 Misha B entered the Manchester open mic circuit aged eighteen, and performed as a busker outside Manchester's Arndale Centre to tackle her stage fright.